by Rebecca Holland

 Back on the road, we broke our bread with meat and cheese we’d bought the day before in Austria, and vowed to stop at the next Landzeit we saw (we passed it, by accident, and never saw one again, which was a sad point of the trip).
 Just thinking about it now is making me incredulous all over again.

 Despite the poor driving conditions, I was happy the road was unplowed, especially as we neared the top of a hill and could look out over the evergreens dusted in snow.
 So pretty!
-Of course I made us stop for photos.
-I stood there for a second enjoying the snowfall and silence of the woods, while Nathan was probably panicking that another car would come and hit us while I sacrificed our lives for Instagram. #worthit
+Stopping for photos, I stood there for a second enjoying the snowfall and silence of the woods, while Nathan was probably panicking that another car would come and hit us while I sacrificed our lives for Instagram. #worthit

 We stayed at the Heritage Hotel in Hallstatt, which is right on the lake.